thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/1_single_colored/cat-81.md

 ## Description

 Hemispherical bowl with vertical, ground rim.
 Relief rings start at 1.4 cm below the rim.
-Three pairs of double rings are separated by two equidistant rows of single rings, forming seven bands, 0.7 wide, in total.
+Three pairs of double rings are separated by two equidistant rows of single rings, forming seven bands, 0.70 cm wide, in total.
 A small disk is at the center of the bottom.
-The rings and the small disc are made of the same amber-colored glass as the body, and they are only covered on the surface with a thin layer of white glass.
+The rings and the small disk are made of the same amber-colored glass as the body, and they are only covered on the surface with a thin layer of white glass.

 ## Comments and Comparanda

 Both the interior and exterior present dense rows of parallel scratches, remains of grinding and polishing.
 It has been plausibly proposed that the two-colored vessel was cast, and then the outer layer was removed with wheel-cutting, creating the perfectly arranged and executed pattern of relief rings.
-It is extremely rare, unexpectedly thin, if indeed molded.
-There is another similar, white, bowl formerly in the Sangiorgi Collection, today at the Corning Museum of Glass ({% cite 'Whitehouse 2001a' %}, p.
-16, no. 2) and a third, fragmentary emerald-green bowl from Magdalensberg, Austria ({% cite 'Czurda-Ruth 1979' %}, p.
+The vessel is extremely rare, unexpectedly thin, if indeed molded.
+There is another similar, white bowl formerly in the Sangiorgi Collection, today at the Corning Museum of Glass ({% cite 'Whitehouse 2001a' %}, p.
+16, no. 2), and a third, fragmentary emerald-green bowl from Magdalensberg, Austria ({% cite 'Czurda-Ruth 1979' %}, p.
 20, no. 8, plate 1:8).

 ## Provenance